What to Bring to Your VITA Session

-- Identification (photo ID such as a valid driver’s license or passport).
+- Identification for each spouse (photo ID such as a valid driver’s license or passport).

 - Form 13614-C – This form is an editable PDF document.
 Please fill out and bring to your session.
 This form is also available at the site.

-If you received an advanced Premium Tax Credit (subsidy) from the Marketplace, you MUST bring form 1095-A. Information from this form is entered directly into the return.
+- If you received health insurance or an advanced Premium Tax Credit (subsidy) from the Marketplace, you MUST bring form 1095-A. Information from this form is entered directly into the return.

-Voided check (no deposit slips) if the taxpayer wishes direct deposit of the refund.
+- Voided check (no deposit slips) if the taxpayer wishes direct deposit of the refund.
 If the direct deposit is to a savings account, a document that indicates the number.
 This is also a must.
 The account must be in the taxpayer’s name!
-Taxpayers have the option to direct their refund into three different accounts and purchase up to three Series I Savings Bonds.
-Form 8888 will handle this task.
 Please note the account that is to be deposited into must have your name on it.
 If married, filing jointly, both names must be on that account.

-All information related to deductions and credits such as medical, real estate taxes, mortgage interest, education expenses, and charitable expenditures.
+- All information related to deductions and credits such as medical, real estate taxes, mortgage interest, education expenses, and charitable expenditures.
 It’s important that taxpayers bring in their property tax statements which should have the property tax index number on them.
 This is required on the Illinois return if you want the Illinois property tax credit.